-The Resourcing Strategy provides the link between our Community Outcomes and Council's Delivery Program and Operational Plan.
+The Resourcing Strategy is integral in the Local Government Integrated Planning and Reporting (IP&R) Framework and consists of Long Term Financial Planning, Workforce Management Planning and Asset Management Planning.
+The Resourcing Strategy provides the link between our Community Strategic Plan (CSP) and Council's Delivery Program and Operational Plan.
 It explains how the organisation will meet its obligations now and in the future, taking into account our workforce, our finances and our assets.

 The Resourcing Strategy enables us to deliver our services to the community in the most sustainable way.